GeorgianBadita/remote-coding-platform/README.md

 The server will expose the following API:

-* Create a code evaluation - evaluate code
+* Create a code evaluation - The server will evaluate the code and return data about the code correctness
   * **URL**

     `/api/v1/evaluations`